 Created in 2001, the School of Public and International Affairs (SPIA) boasts award-winning faculty and students, and is ranked as the 4th best public affairs graduate school in the nation by U.S. News & World Report.
 We seek to recognize our past achievements, but we also look to the challenges of the future.
-If we are to provide this state, nation and world with the next generation of public service leaders and scholars, we must continue to build resources to provide only the best education to our students.
-We ask our alumni and friends to join us in this effort and make a gift to the School today.
+SPIA contributes to a better world through cutting-edge research on domestic and international policy and politics, and through teaching and mentoring the next generation of leaders in public service.
+Private funding is essential to sustain a high level of educational excellence at SPIA.
+We ask our proud alumni, donors and friends to contribute to SPIA in support of our outstanding educational and research efforts.

 GIVING GUIDE – Choose the area for your contribution from the list below or GIVE to SPIA to support all areas of the school.
 General gifts make a difference in the student experience offering immediate support for student organizations, student centered events and special lectures.
 This fund also benefits SPIA’s important annual priorities as determined by the Dean.

 The University of Georgia Foundation is registered to solicit in every state and provides state-specific registration information at www.ugafoundation.org/charity.